iseq1/iseq1/README.md

 ### Python backend developer from Russia

+💻 Current job - Python-developer at Sovcombank Technologies, a fintech company

+📚 Current education (2025-2027) - Master's degree in Fundamental Informatics and Information Technology with a focus on computer vision and machine learning

 🎓 KFU graduate (2025) - Bachelor's degree in Fundamental Informatics and Information Technology

 🌱 Open to backend python-developer positions